sercanyilmaz84/SPY/README.md

 # Usage
 Before use, change the mail settings in code.
 Add sender mail address, reciever mail address and senders password.

 You have to convert py file to exe.
+There is some problems about exe file while using pyinstaller.
+I will be fixing ;)
 ***********************************************************************
 # Important Note
 This tool created for ethical hacking lessons only.
 All responsibility is yours.
 Don't be illegal!!!